Greece runestones: U 112

-The inscriptions are in the Urnes style (Pr4), and they were commissioned by a former captain of the Varangian Guard named Ragnvaldr in memory of his mother as well as in his own honour.
-Very few could boast of returning home with the honour of having been the captain of the Varangian Guard.
+The inscriptions are in the Urnes style (Pr4), and were commissioned by a former captain of the Varangian Guard named Ragnvaldr in memory of his mother as well as in his own honour.
+Few could boast of returning home with the honour of having been the captain of the Varangian Guard.
 Moreover, the name Ragnvaldr shows that he belonged to the higher echelons of Old Norse society, and that he may have been a relative of the ruling dynasty.

 Ragnvald's maternal grandfather, Ónæmr, is mentioned on two additional runestones in Uppland, U 328 and U 336.
 Runestone U 328 relates that Ragnvaldr had two aunts, Gyríðr and Guðlaug.
 Additionally, runestone U 336 adds that Ulf of Borresta, who received three Danegelds in England, was Ónæm's paternal nephew and thus Ragnvald's first cousin.
 He was probably the same Ragnvaldr whose death is related in the Hargs bro runic inscriptions, which would also connect him to Estrid and the wealthy Jarlabanke clan.

-Considering Ragnvald's background, it is not surprising that he rose to become an officer of the Varangian Guard: he was a wealthy chieftain who brought many ambitious soldiers to Greece.